-The ADAS1000-3/ADAS1000-4 run from an external crystal or clock input frequency of 8.192 MHz.
-The external clock input is provided for use in gang mode so conversions between the two devices are synchronized.
-In this mode, the CLK\IO pin is an output from the primary device and an input from the secondary device.
-To reduce power, the CLK\IO is disabled when not in gang mode.
+The ADAS1000/ADAS1000-1/ADAS1000-2 run from an external crystal or clock input frequency of 8.192 MHz.

+When a device is configured as a primary device, CLK\IO can be used as an input or output if in gang mode.
+The external clock input is provided for use in gang mode so conversions between two devices are synchronized.

+In gang mode, the CLK\IO pin is an output from the primary device and an input to the secondary device.
+To reduce power, CLK\IO is disabled when not in gang mode.
+The user can also drive both primary and secondary devices from an external clock when in gang mode by configuring the CLKEXT bit accordingly.
+All features within the ADAS1000 are a function of the frequency of the externally applied clock.

-All features within the ADAS1000-3/ADAS1000-4 are a function of the frequency of the externally applied clock.
-Using a frequency other than the 8.192 MHz previously noted causes scaling of the data rates, filter corners, ac leads-off frequency, respiration frequency, and pace algorithm corners accordingly.
+Using a frequency other than the 8.192 MHz previously noted causes scaling of the data rates, filter corners, ac lead off frequency, respiration frequency, and pace algorithm corners accordingly.